gardener/etcd-druid/docs/proposals/06-sts-ondelete-strategy.md

   - When the feature gate is enabled, the `OnDelete` controller is added to the controller manager and begins monitoring the StatefulSet resource for **updates**.

   - Initially, the StatefulSet continues to use the RollingUpdate strategy until the Etcd resource is reconciled.
-The OnDelete controller will not interfere during this period due to a predicate that allows reconciliation only when the `updateStrategy` is set to `OnDelete`.
+The OnDelete controller will not interfere during this period due to a predicate that allows reconciliation only when the `updateStrategy` of the StatefulSet is set to `OnDelete`.

   - Once the Etcd resource is reconciled: